 Here are the tips:

-- Choose the right online learning platform
+- Be aware of online learning platform differences

 - Prepare for learning as kids normally would